yireo/Yireo_Webp2/README.md

 Done.

+### Requesting support
+Feel free to open an **Issue** here on GitHub.
+However, do make sure to be thorough and mention the following:
+- Your browser;
+- Your Magento version;
+- Your PHP version including an indication of it supporting WebP;
+- The location of the `cwebp` binary on your system;
+- Preferably an URL to a live demo;
+- An indication on which Magento caches are enabled or disabled;

 ### FAQ
 #### How do I know WebP is used?
 Make sure to test things with the obvious caches disabled (Full Page Cache, Block HTML Cache).
 Once this extension is working, catalog images (like on a category page) should be replaced with: Their `<img>` tag should be replaced with a `<picture>` tag that lists both the old image and the new WebP image.
 If the conversion from the old image to WebP goes well.

+You can expect the HTML to be changed, so inspecting the HTML source gives a good impression.
+You can also use the Error Console to inspect network traffic: If some `webp` images are flying be in a default Magento environment, this usually proofs that the extension is working to some extent.

 #### After installation, I'm still seeing only PNG and JPEG images
 This could mean that the conversion failed.
 New WebP images are stored in the same path as the original path (somewhere in `pub/`) which means that all folders need to be writable by the webserver.
 Specifically, if your deployment is based on artifacts, this could be an issue.